rosepearson/GeoFabrics/examples/README.md

 1. Install or clone GeoFabrics and ensure you have all dependencies installed.
 2. Create a LINZ Data Service API Key with all manual permissions selected.
 Follow [link](https://github.com/niwa/geoapis/wiki/Package-Requirements) for detailed API key setup instructions.
 3. Use this key value in place all 'INSERT_LINZ_KEY' in the example instruction files.
 4. Review the example instruction files `processing` values (e.g. `chunk_size`, `number_of_cores`, and `memory_limit`).
 These were set for use on a supercomputer.
 You will need to ensure these values do not exceed your machines avalible hardware.
+See [link](https://github.com/rosepearson/GeoFabrics/wiki/Performance-and-benchmarking) for more information.

 ## Running GeoFabrics
 Once you've run through the steps in the setup section, you can run GeoFabrics using the `JSON` files in each example folder as instruction file inputs.
 Follow [link](https://github.com/rosepearson/GeoFabrics/wiki/Basic-Usage-instructions) for detailed usage instructions.